Type 2 diabetes

 Even if you eat on a rigid schedule, the amount of sugar in your blood can change unpredictably.
 With help from your diabetes treatment team, you'll learn how your blood sugar level changes in response to:

-Counting carbohydrates in your food is another thing you'll need to incorporate into meal planning.
-A registered dietitian can help you learn to count carbohydrates and put together a meal plan that fits your health goals, food preferences and lifestyle.
-Once you've covered the basics, remember the importance of consistency.
+A registered dietitian can help you put together a meal plan that fits your health goals, food preferences and lifestyle.
+Remember the importance of consistency.
 To keep your blood sugar on an even keel, try to eat the same amount of food with the same proportion of carbohydrates, proteins and fats at the same time every day.

 Low glycemic index foods also may be helpful.
 The glycemic index is a measure of how quickly a food causes a rise in your blood sugar.
 Foods with a high glycemic index raise your blood sugar quickly.
 Low glycemic foods may help you achieve a more stable blood sugar.
 Foods with a low glycemic index typically are foods that are higher in fiber.

 Remember that physical activity lowers blood sugar.
 Check your blood sugar level before any activity.
-You might need to eat a snack before exercising to help prevent low blood sugar if you take diabetes medications that lower your blood sugar or insulin.
+You might need to eat a snack before exercising to help prevent low blood sugar if you take diabetes medications that lower your blood sugar.